Louisiana Purchase: Domestic opposition and constitutionality

 After Monroe and Livingston had returned from France with news of the purchase, an official announcement of the purchase was made on July 4, 1803.
 This gave Jefferson and his cabinet until October, when the treaty had to be ratified, to discuss the constitutionality of the purchase.
 Jefferson considered a constitutional amendment to justify the purchase; however, his cabinet convinced him otherwise.
 Jefferson justified the purchase by rationalizing, "it is the case of a guardian, investing the money of his ward in purchasing an important adjacent territory; & saying to him when of age, I did this for your good."
 Jefferson ultimately came to the conclusion before the ratification of the treaty that the purchase was to protect the citizens of the United States therefore making it constitutional.

-Henry Adams and other historians have argued that Jefferson acted hypocritically with the Louisiana Purchase, because of his position as a strict constructionist regarding the Constitution since he stretched the intent of that document to justify his purchase.
+Henry Adams and other historians have argued that Jefferson acted hypocritically with the Louisiana Purchase, because of his position as a strict constructionist regarding the Constitution, by stretching the intent of that document to justify his purchase.
 The American purchase of the Louisiana territory was not accomplished without domestic opposition.
-Jefferson's philosophical consistency was in question because of his strict interpretation of the Constitution.
-Many people believed that he and others, including James Madison, were doing something they surely would have argued against with Alexander Hamilton.
-The Federalists strongly opposed the purchase, favoring close relations with Britain over closer ties to Napoleon.
+Jefferson's philosophical consistency was in question and many people believed he and others, including James Madison, were doing something they surely would have argued against with Alexander Hamilton.
+The Federalists strongly opposed the purchase, because of the cost involved, their belief that France would not have been able to resist U.S. and British encroachment into Louisiana, and Jefferson's perceived hypocrisy.

 Both Federalists and Jeffersonians were concerned over the purchase's constitutionality.
 Many members of the House of Representatives opposed the purchase.
 Majority Leader John Randolph led the opposition.
 The House called for a vote to deny the request for the purchase, but it failed by two votes, 59–57.
 The Federalists even tried to prove the land belonged to Spain, not France, but available records proved otherwise.
 The Federalists also feared that the power of the Atlantic seaboard states would be threatened by the new citizens in the West, whose political and economic priorities were bound to conflict with those of the merchants and bankers of New England.
 There was also concern that an increase in the number of slave-holding states created out of the new territory would exacerbate divisions between North and South.
 A group of Northern Federalists led by Senator Timothy Pickering of Massachusetts went so far as to explore the idea of a separate northern confederacy.